 It’s very important to me that I serve healthy, nutritious, home-cooked food to my family.
 Now I can plan ahead for busier days to make something fast in the pressure cooker rather than grabbing a quick pizza on the way home.

-I also like the safety features on the Cuisinart electric pressure cooker.
+I also like the safety features on the modern electric pressure cookers like the Instant Pot.
 When you are pressure cooking, the lid locks and it will not open until the pressure has been released.
 Unlike my traditional pressure canners, this pressure cooker allows you to release the pressure more quickly so we can have our meal ready pronto.

 If you want to make the move towards feeding your family more home-cooked meals, even when you have a busy day, I recommend that you look into investing in an electric pressure cooker.